 We love movies at HOTA, Home of the Arts.
 Year round our cinemas show an eclectic mix of arthouse, foreign and mainstream films in a relaxed, gold class style environment.
 And we really love sharing our home with the Gold Coast Film Festival (GCFF).
-With more than 100 screenings, events, panels and parties across 11 different Gold Coast locations in 2018, the Gold Coast Film Festival has so much on offer.
+With more than 100 screenings, events, panels and parties across 11 different Gold Coast locations, the Gold Coast Film Festival has so much on offer.

 Having just signed a three-year deal to make HOTA, Home of the Arts their home year-round, the Gold Coast Film Festival is going from strength to strength.

 At HOTA we believe forming these type of creative partnerships is essential to support and grow local based arts companies.
 We’re all about supporting homegrown Gold Coast artists and creatives and believe art thrives when there is collaboration, mentorship and shared ideas.

 Lucy Fisher has been the Director of the GCFF for the past three years and has seen firsthand the positive benefits of this collaboration with HOTA.
 ‘The partnership with HOTA is fantastic for us.
 Having our home at HOTA brings so many invaluable benefits.
 We’ve grown considerably since we’ve been based here – it’s amazing to have the time, space and support to focus on growing the Festival and our year-round activities’ she said.

 The partnership with HOTA allows the Gold Coast Film Festival to be even more ambitious and flexible in their programming.
 With year-round access to the HOTA cinemas, and marketing support, they can screen local and low budget films without being constrained by financial concerns.
 Local and aspiring film makers get the opportunity to see their work on the big screen and gain credibility by being showcased and supported by a major venue and Festival.